securitycity/scripts/README.md

 # scripts
-Get Tools For Your security endevours
+Get Tools From the categories provided.